Guardians Of The Grid: Duke Energy Celebrates National Lineworker Appreciation Day April 18

 Duke Energy lineworkers restored more than 3.1 million customer outages after Hurricane Helene

-CHARLOTTE, N.C., April 15, 2025 /PRNewswire/ -- On April 18, Duke Energy celebrates National Lineworker Appreciation Day – a day to recognize the service, commitment and sacrifices of lineworkers, team members who are critical to ensuring customers have access to safe and reliable electricity.
+Charlotte, N.C., April 18, 2025 /3BL/ - On April 18, Duke Energy celebrates National Lineworker Appreciation Day – a day to recognize the service, commitment and sacrifices of lineworkers, team members who are critical to ensuring customers have access to safe and reliable electricity.

 Why it matters: Lineworkers provide an invaluable service to communities.
 Among the first to respond after storms to help ensure public safety, they frequently work in challenging conditions including extreme weather and heights to restore power and keep the lights on .